 A participant will have income upon the sale of the stock acquired under an incentive stock option at a profit (if sales proceeds exceed the exercise price).
 The type of income will depend on when the participant sells the stock.
 If a participant sells the stock more than two years after the option was granted and more than one year after the option was exercised, then all of the profit will be a long-term capital gain.
 If a participant sells the stock prior to satisfying these waiting periods, then the participant will have engaged in a disqualifying disposition and a portion of the profit will be ordinary income and a portion may be a capital gain.
 This capital gain will be long-term if the participant has held the stock for more than one year and otherwise will be short-term.
-If a participant held the stock for more than one year and otherwise will be short-term if the participant held the stock for more than one year and otherwise will be short-term.
+If a participant sells the stock at a loss (sales proceeds are less than the exercise price), then the loss will be a capital loss.
+This capital loss will be long-term if the participant held the stock for more than one year and otherwise will be short-term.